htcondor/htcondor/docs/admin-manual/daemoncore.rst

 For all daemons, a reconfigure results in the daemon re-reading its configuration file(s), causing any settings that have changed to take effect.
-See the :doc:`/admin-manual/introduction-to-configuration` section on page \ `Introduction to
-Configuration <../admin-manual/introduction-to-configuration.html>`__,
-Configuring HTCondor for full details on what settings are in the configuration files and what they do.
+See the :doc:`/admin-manual/introduction-to-configuration` section for full details on what settings are in the configuration files and what they do.

 DaemonCore and Command-line Arguments
 -------------------------------------